API Documentation

 • modified_within_days - Items modified within last N days (1–30)

-• q - Case-insensitive substring search across feature_name, feature_description, product_name
+• q - Case-insensitive substring search across feature_name, feature_description, product_name.
+When Azure OpenAI embeddings are configured, q uses vector (semantic) search instead.

 • page - 1-based page number (default 1)